EMBRYOPSIDA Pirani & Prado

 SCHOEPFIACEAE Blume Back to Santalales

 3 [list]/55: Quinchamalium (25).
-Central and South America, a few species in tropical South East Asia-West Malesia (map: from Sleumer 1984; South East Asian mainland and South America only approximate distribution).
+Central and South America, a few species in tropical South East Asia-West Malesia (map: from Sleumer 1984; South East Asian mainland and South America only approximate distributions).
 [Quinchamalium flower.]

 Phylogeny.
 That Schoepfia is rather different from "Olacaceae" had often been remarked (e.g. Metcalfe & Chalk 1950; Sleumer 1984).
-Arjona, ex Santalaceae, is sister to Schoepfia (Malécot 2002), and Quinchamalium, another ex Santalaceae, is also to be included here (Smith & Smith 1943 noted relationships between these two genera).
-Support for the relationships [Schoepfia [Arjona + Quinchmalium]] is strong (Vidal-Russell & Nickrent 2006; Der & Nickrent 2008).
+Arjona, ex Santalaceae, was found to be sister to Schoepfia (Malécot 2002), and Quinchamalium, another ex Santalaceae, is also to be included here.
+Support for the relationships [Schoepfia [Arjona + Quinchamalium]] is strong (Vidal-Russell & Nickrent 2006; Der & Nickrent 2008); Smith and Smith (1943) had noted relationships between Quinchamalium and).

 Synonymy: Arjonaceae van Tieghem